joshbeard/resume/README.md

 September 2013 - April 2015 -

 * Delivered consulting and training on Puppet and DevOps practices to enterprise clients, tailoring solutions to unique needs.
-* Created reusable Puppet modules and tools to streamline automation for internal and external use.
+* Created reusable Puppet modules and tools to streamline automation.
-* Earned high marks for adaptability, customer engagement, and technical problem-solving across a diverse client base.
+* Earned high marks for customer engagement and technical problem-solving across diverse client base.

 _Key technology and skills: Puppet, Linux, Ruby, Git, Shell_